mayuraitavadekar/data-structures-and-algorithms/README.md

 ## About This Repository

-The JavaScript is very light weight, high level, general purpose programming language.
-It is multi paradigm language, that is, we can use JavaScript in functional, procedural and/or Object Oriented way.
+1. JavaScript programs are written for personal understanding of language.
+I do not recommend anyone to write data structures in JavaScript.

-Though it is not recommended to write data structures programs using JavaScript, I have written these programs for my personal understanding and deeper clarity about 1) Programming in Js 2) Developing data structures.
+2. I mostly write algorithms in Java.
+I am currently updating Java codes.

 ## Recent Updates

-I'm busy in working on my own startup.
-So not able to update the DS&ALGO codes till November 2020.
+This is active project.

 ## Happy Coding 😊